 Mary has crusaded for improved pupil teacher ratio, additional resource hours for students with disabilities and Government reform of childcare.
 She has worked on the Public Health (Alcohol) Bill 2015, advocated for healthy eating and decreasing obesity and helped raise the age for Breast Checks to 69.

-- Committee on Health and Children
+Committee on Health and Children

-- Select sub-Committee on Children and Youth Affairs
+Select sub-Committee on Children and Youth Affairs

-- Select sub-Committee on Health
+Select sub-Committee on Health

-- Internal Fine Gael Education Committee
+Internal Fine Gael Education Committee

-- Internal Fine Gael Jobs, Enterprise and Innovation Committee
+Internal Fine Gael Jobs, Enterprise and Innovation Committee

 Mary was a School Principal in Scoil Cholmcille in Skryne, Co.
-Meath and The Harold School in Glasthule, Co.
-Dublin.
+Meath before taking the reins of The Harold School in Glasthule, Co.
+Dublin, a large urban school of over 600 pupils.
 Mary has an Honours Masters’ Degree in Education and Management from National University Ireland, (NUI) Maynooth.

 Mary also served as a County Councillor on Dún Laoghaire Rathdown County Council.
 She was elected for two consecutive terms in June 2004 and re-elected in June 2009.

-Mary currently lives in Cabinteely and is a mother of two sons.
+Mary lives in Cabinteely and is a mother of two sons.
 Her favourite day off work is spent in Croke Park with her family and friends.